-In FY2O, GFDRR launched a new program in partnership with the-burg-red Sector Management Assistance while also consolidating the analytical approaches, necessary data, and capacity-building efforts needed by utilities and regulatory agencies.

-Program (ESMAP) to mainstream disaster resilience in World Bank power generation, transmission, and distribution network projects.
-This program supports the integration of DRM into energy infrastructure planning, design, and operational practices,
+In FY2O, GFDRR launched a new program in partnership with the Energy Sector Management Assistance Program (ESMAP) to mainstream disaster resilience in World Bank power generation, transmission, and distribution network projects.
+This program supports the integration of DRM into energy infrastructure planning, design, and operational practices, while also consolidating the analytical approaches, necessary data, and capacity-building efforts needed by utilities and regulatory agencies.